LuanFFerraz/FlCoreDOCFULL/docs/Setup.rst

 Configuração de Endpoints do Servidor
 -----------------------

 Após a configuração do domínio e a instalação do pacote WhatsappCore é necessário entrar em contato com a INPULSO para utilização do pacote.
-Entre em contato conosco.

 Com a url que a INPULSO disponibilizar terá que inserir no Parâmetro Global e no Site Remoto.